Parents, Advocates & Educators

 YOU WILL BE READY FOR THE NEXT IEP MEETING

-With this course, you will learn how to approach IEP school personnel in a more confident and skilled manner by being able to:
+With this course, you will learn how to approach IEP team members in a more confident and skilled manner by being able to:

 • Be prepared for all school meetings with the information needed to present to the school team to determine eligibility or develop an IEP.

-• Come prepared with specific questions to ask of meeting participants.
+• Present specific questions to ask of meeting participants.

 • Locate and understand pertinent special education laws as required for IEP meetings.